CompletelyUnbelievable/BDAddons/PluginsExperiments/README.md

 # VCButton plugin

 <div>The name is a WIP.
-This plugin is intended to be used as an alternative to the discord expiriments plugin for streaming or watching streams in a guild (server) voice channel.
-This plugin should be less likely to cause issue b/c it does not set your client into the developer mode that the discord expiriments plugin does.</div>
+This plugin is intended to be used as an alternative to the discord experiments plugin for streaming or watching streams in a guild (server) voice channel.
+This plugin should be less likely to cause issue b/c it does not set your client into the developer mode that the discord experiments plugin does.</div>